-Figure 31: Advanced configuration-Flow menu
+Figure 34: Advanced configuration-Flow menu

-The Flow menu associates a flow with a regulator on an I/O Board and a plasma detector (see Figure 31).
+The Flow menu associates a flow with a regulator on an I/O Board and a plasma detector (See Figure 34: Advanced configuration-Flow menu).
 The menu shows the name given to each flow and its location on the appropriate I/O Board, and for a carrier regulator, its association with a plasma detector (used to generate alarms and errors).
 For sample regulators there is no association with a plasma detector.